bitwarden/help/_articles/directory-connector/directory-sync.md

 {% note %}
 You should avoid opening or modifying the `data.json` database file while the Directory Connector desktop application or CLI executable is running.
 {% endnote %}

+### Data File Command

+The `data-file` command returns an absolute path to the `data.json` database file used by the Directory Connector CLI.

+    bwdc data-file

+Configuration settings can be modified for the Directory Connector CLI by editing the `data.json` database file directly in your favorite text editor.
+[Read more about shared data](#shared-data).

 ### Clear Cache Command